 The Best All Day Breakfast in Toronto

-Here are the best all day breakfast restaurants in Toronto.
+Here is a list of the best all day breakfast in Toronto.